 For more information about having the youth of the Green Crew introduce your organization, neighborhood, or community to the 7 Principles of Leave No Trace, please contact Hannah Barisonzi at LNT@greencrew.club.
 To learn more about the Green Crew and our programs, please visit GreenCrew.club.

-Author: Rachel Stockert is the Green Crew Committee’s Parent Laison.
-She was a participant in the weekend training and is a proud member of the Izaak Walton League – Minnesota Valley Chapter and certified Trainer for Leave No Trace.
+Author: Rachel Stockert is the Green Crew Committee’s Parent liaison.
+She participated in the weekend training and is a proud member of the Izaak Walton League – Minnesota Valley Chapter and a certified Trainer for Leave No Trace.